Sanmarcsoft/Sitrec2/docs/Starlink.md

 - Enables "Live" mode **(Time Menu)**, which locks the time to your computer clock until you change it.
 This will show you flares as they are happening, and can be used on a mobile device in AR mode.
 - Loads the current satellites, based on their NORAD tracking data. **(Satellite Menu)**
-- Turns on constellation lines and the equatorial grid display to aid with oriented where you are looking in the sky **(Show/Hide Menu-> Celestial)**
+- Turns on constellation lines and the equatorial grid display to aid with orienting where you are looking in the sky **(Show/Hide Menu-> Celestial)**
-- Enables "Sun Angle Arrows" and "Flare Band", two vital tools for recreating flare situations. **(Satllite Menu)**
+- Enables "Sun Angle Arrows" and "Flare Band", two vital tools for recreating flare situations. **(Satellite Menu)**

 ### Flare Band and Sun Angle Arrows